 How much does it cost?

-The VAHS MTB Series’ mission is to provide high-level races to junior racers at the lowest cost possible.
-We work to keep entry fees as inexpensive as possible.
+The VAHS MTB Series’ goal is to provide high-level and big-production races exclusively to junior racers at a reasonable cost.

 - Race-day registration for a single race is $50